Nova-Dynamics/slitan/README.md

 ### Entrypoint

 The Index class extends EntryPoint, which is a class provided by Slitan that serves as the entry point for the web application.
-The Index class defines two methods: check_auth() and load().
+The Index class defines two methods: init() and load().

-check_auth() is an asynchronous method that checks if the user is authenticated.
-In this example, the method simply returns true.
-In a real-world scenario, this method would likely contain authentication logic to verify the user's credentials.
+init() is an asynchronous method that allows pre-DOM-ready setup code to be run.

-load() is a function called to set up your environment.
-In this example, two pages are added: FilterPage, and CalendarPage
+load() is an asynchronous method for post-DOM-ready setup

 After defining the Index class, an instance of the class is created and started by calling the start() method on it.
 This method is provided by the EntryPoint class and sets up the html page